-- Complete an ECU Application for Admission/Readmission. - Submit the Masters of Water Resource Policy and Management Admissions forms - Provide transcripts of all work completed (baccalaureate and graduate). - Submit a current resume. b. - Provide name, mailing address, and e-mail of two refer- - Provide responses to the essay questions. - Submit LSAT, MAT, or GRE scores.
+- 1. Complete an ECU Application for Admission/Readmission. - 2.
+Submit the Masters of Water Resource Policy and - Management admissions forms - a.
+Provide transcripts of all work completed (baccalaureate and graduate); - b.
+Submit a current resume;

 Unconditional admission may be granted to applicants who meet the following criteria: